zuto/application-acquisition-submissions-contract/README.md

 This will only occur, if our system is experiencing some kind of fault, or the contract you supplied does not follow the same format as described in this document.
 A test example is provided to help diagnose this issue.

+#### Redirect Considerations

+Once a user has submitted the form on your side, we would require a modal loading spinner to immediately show and block user interaction.
+Wording 'we are now transferring you to our preferred partner Zuto, to complete your application' ensures a seamless journey for your customers.

+The response from our api in production should be swift - ~ <1 second - however this is not a good user journey as it is not enough time to read the wording on the modal.

+Assuming the response from our api is Success - we would advise showing the modal for a duration of whichever is longer:
+- 4 seconds
+- Or, the response from the api

+For example, if our api took 5 seconds to return a Success response, the modal should hold for 5 seconds.
+If the api response took 1 second, the modal should hold for 4 seconds.

+The Success response will return a redirect link which the customer should be taken to.
+It is very important that the interaction blocking modal should not disappear before the redirect happens, to ensure there is not an accidental duplicate submission made through a secondary click.

+If the api returns Unsuccessful, you will need to consider how the modal should react in order to allow a re-submission.

 [^ Back to Top](#application-acquisition-submissions-contract)

 # Populating the FullApplication contract

 Each of the sections describes a node within the json contract.
 If a property is not mentioned, then it can be left as null, or not included when submitting.

+For string values, please ensure that trailing and leading spaces are trimmed.

 ### FullApplication